 Roppongi Restaurant: This is a great restaurant in La Jolla.
 After an evening spent on the beach and at La Jolla Coves, you can enjoy an elegant dinner here.
 The decor and service will make any occasion special here.
 If you are in the mood for sushi, they will roll up a veggie one for you on special request.
 The appetizers are the best, I've been there thrice and never gone past them :D The Crispy Tofu dish comes with two finger licking sauces, the Indian Spiced Kefir cheese with baked flat bread is our all time fav.
 The Indian spice is really Zaatar and its fabulous.
 The Japanese Eggplant dish was really good too.

-Buon Appetito: This is a fabulous Italian place in Little Italy, incidentally the street is called India St. Great Italian food, we went there for lunch to celebrate V's b'day and loved the place.
+Buon Appetito: This is a fabulous Italian place in Little Italy, incidentally the street is called India St. Great Italian food.
 The food is really good and the service is quick.
-The whole street is dotted with coffee shops, wine houses and other Italian restaurants, so plenty of choice.
+The whole street is dotted with coffee shops, wine houses, gelataria's and other Italian restaurants, so plenty of choice.

 Muzita Abyssinian Bistro - This is a great Ethiopian place in University Heights.
 They have a good selection of veggie entrees with a few seasonal specials.
 The also have Indian-style samosas called sambosa in the appetizers tasted pretty good, ask for their dipping sauces to go along with them.
 The tables are set a little too close to each other, but eventually you forget about it and relax.
 The street that its on has plenty of other spots to hang out or grab dinner.